What foods can my dog eat? Yes / In moderation / Danger

 IN MODERATION: possible but occasional

-For these toxic foods, and above all for what to do if your dog has swallowed some, the full detail is in the dedicated guide to toxic foods (further down).
+For these toxic foods, and above all to know what to do if your dog has swallowed some, the full detail is in the guide on toxic foods (further down).

 Introducing a new food safely

-Broaden the menu gently, one food at a time.
+Widen the menu one food at a time.

 One new food at a time

-Give it plain and in a small amount: you'll easily spot anything that doesn't agree with them.
+Give it plain and in a small amount: you can easily spot anything that does not agree with him.

 Watch for a day or two